Lough Anure and Loughanure Village

 What to See & Do

-• Lakeside Walks – A gentle, well‑marked circuit hugs the shoreline, granting panoramic views of the islands, distant Atlantic, and rolling hills.
-The route is family‑friendly and ideal for birdwatching, especially during migration periods.
+• Lakeside Walks – A gentle, well-marked circuit follows the shoreline, offering clear views of the islands, the distant Atlantic, and the surrounding hills.
+The path is easy to navigate and works well for families or visitors with young children.
+It is also a reliable spot for birdwatching, particularly during spring and autumn migration.

-• Water Sports – In summer, the calm surface is suitable for kayaking and paddle‑boarding.
+• Water Sports – Summer conditions keep the surface calm, making it suitable for kayaking and paddle-boarding.
+Hire options are available locally for those without their own equipment.

 Fishing Seasons